Dknapik/website-academic/content/SGAS/talks.md

 ---

+**September 21 & 23: Yushan Jiang (CUNY)**<br>
+<span style="color:red">*Dynamical Systems and Ergodic Theory: Some Topics Related to Subsurfaces in Three Manifolds*</span><br>
+Dynamical systems and ergodic theory have so many wonderful applications in different fields like geometry, topology, complex analysis, number theory and so on.
+One fantastic field which connects almost all such branches is hyperbolic geometry.
+In this talk, I will briefly introduce hyperbolic plane and space (2 & 3 dim) and some related dynamical systems (geodesic/frame flow and horocycle flow).
+Also I need to say a word about some terms in ergodic theory.
+Then I would like to talk (without proof) some famous applications in 3-manifolds theory (post-Thurston era).
+One is Surface Subgroup Conjecture (related to geodesic/frame flow and the famous Virtual Haken Conjecture).
+The other one is about the rigidity of the closures of immersed totally geodesic subsurfaces (related to unipotent group action and the famous Ratner theorems).

+---

 **September 16: Minghao Miao (Nanjing University & Beijing International Center for Mathematical Research)**<br>
 <span style="color:red">*Kahler-Einstein metric on Fano manifold*</span><br>
 In this talk, I will survey some recent progress of Yau-Tian-Donaldson conjecture, which relate certain algebro-geometric stability condition with the existence of Kahler-Einstein metric on Fano manifold.
 Another canonical metric, Kahler-Ricci soliton will also be discussed in a parallel setting.